ssvlabs/ssv/docs/DEBUGGING.md

       - Create a new `Go Remote` configuration
       - Fill `Host` and `Port` fields
       - Press Debug button
+   2. VSCode:
+      - Press `Run` -> `Add configuration` in the VSCode menu
+      - Select `Go`, then `Go: Connect to server`
+      - Fill hostname and port
+      - Go to the `Run and Debug` tab
+      - Select the created configuration and run it

 ## Attach to remote network (k8s)